metno/gridpp/README.md

 Gridpp is currently under active development and the current version is a prototype for testing.
 Feedback is welcome, either by using the issue tracker in Github, or by contacting Thomas Nipen (thomasn@met.no).

-## Documentation
-For information on how to use gridpp, check out the wiki at https://github.com/metno/gridpp/wiki.
-The API reference is found at https://metno.github.io/gridpp/.

 ## Features
 - Methods for **downscaling** a forecast from a coarse grid to a fine grid
 - Methods for **calibrating** a downscaled grid, such as quantile mapping